dtrckd/pymake/Readme.md

 * `data/`: The input of any experience,
     + contains datasets (and saved results) <!--  selection with the `-c` options and see frontendManager -->,
-* `model/`: It represents our understanfing of the data,
+* `model/`: It represents our understanding of the data,
     + contains models -- every class with a `fit` method <!-- selection with the `-m` options and see ModelManager -->,
 * `script/`: Code that operate with the data and models,
-    + contains scripts for actions, -- evry class that inherit `pymake.ExpeFormat` <!-- selection with the `-r` options -->
+    + contains scripts for actions, -- every class that inherit `pymake.ExpeFormat` <!-- selection with the `-r` options -->
-* `spec/` : It is the specicifications of the context of an experiment.
+* `spec/` : It is the specifications of the context of an experiment.
 In order words, the parameters of an experience.
     + contains specification of (design) experiments, -- can be precised as an argument after the second argument of pymake.

 Along with those directory there is two system files :